Skip to Main Content

 Please book an appointment with us if you'd like to discuss your accessibility needs.

 Library Service Desk on Level 1

 Get in touch with our Service Desk team by email.
 They can help you:

 - Deal with scan requests of extracts or books

-- Extend your library loans if you are eligible (this means that you will be able to borrow Standard loans for 4 weeks, and Week loans for 2 weeks)
+- Extend your library loans if you are eligible (this means that you will be able to borrow standard loans for 2 weeks)

 - Set up your access to RNIB Bookshare if you are print-disabled (you will need to provide proof of your disability).
 This will allow you to access books online in a variety of formats including text-to-speech